superfly/docs/blueprints/sticky-sessions.html.md

 ---

-In a number of scenarios, it is important to ensure that certain requests are routed to a specific machine.
-This frequently is expressed in the form of wanting an entire user's session to be processed by the same machine.
+In a number of scenarios, it is important to ensure that certain requests are routed to a specific Machine.
+This frequently is expressed in the form of wanting an entire user's session to be processed by the same Machine.

 There are two basic approaches to addressing this with Fly.io:
   * [fly-force-instance-id](https://fly.io/docs/networking/dynamic-request-routing#the-fly-force-instance-id-request-header) request header